devPach4545/sp24-cse110-lab4/expose/javascript/part2.md

 e. `false` because true maps to 1 and 1 != 2.

 f. `true` because Boolean 2 is a 1 and true is 1.
 We have a strong type comparision and both are non zero.

+16. This function will return an array `[2, 4, 6]`.
+So, `dosomething` gets passed as parameter in `modifyArray` and then in the for loop in `modifyArray`, newArr gets the return value of `dosomething`, `dosomething` returns multiple of 2s.
+So, first array[0] = 1 and 1 * 2 = 2.
+And then 2 gets passed into `dosomething` and it will repeat for 3 times.

+17.